shell909090/doh/README.md

 # Config

-* logfile: optional. write log to which file, empty means stdout. empty by default.
+* logfile: optional. indicate which file log should be written to. empty means stdout. empty by default.
 * loglevel: optional. log level. warning by default.
 * input-protocol: required. see "protocol and url".
 * input-url: required. see "protocol and url".
-* input-cert-file: optional. cert file when you use doh.
+* input-cert-file: optional. cert file when use doh.
-* input-key-file: optional. key file when you use doh.
+* input-key-file: optional. key file when use doh.
 * edns-client-subnet: optional. it could be empty, means don't do anything. or "client", means read remote address and put it into edns-client-subnet. or an ip address/cidr subnet, means put this address into edns-client-subnet. empty by default.
 * output-protocol: required. see "protocol and url".
 * output-url: required. see "protocol and url".
-* output-insecure: optional. don't verify the cert from server.
+* output-insecure: optional. don't verify the certificate from the server.

 # Protocol and URL